alienflip/zku.one-Course/week_3/README.md

 suite ∈ {4k, 4k + 1, 4k + 2, 4k + 3}, k ∈ naturals
 ```
 ```
 we then hash each number, colur and suite, and concatenate.
 Then hash again.
 This would create a large enough random enumeration for a secure game.
+If we use a nice cypher.
 ```

 2.